-Qt Bridge enables you to export assets and then import them to a Qt Design Studio project as image and QML files for editing in the Form Editor.
-If you make changes to your design in the design tool, you can merge the changes into existing QML files without overwriting the changes you have made in Qt Design Studio.
+Qt Bridge enables you to export assets and then import them to a Qt Design Studio project as images and QML files for editing in the 2D view.
+If you make changes to your design in the design tool that you originally used to create it, you can merge the changes into existing QML files without overwriting the changes you have made in Qt Design Studio.
 For more information, see Exporting from Design Tools.

 The following instructions use an empty project as an example.
 For more information about the options you have, see Creating Projects.

-To import designs to Qt Design Studio projects:
+To import the exported assets to Qt Design Studio projects: